Joseph-Okoth/Joseph-Okoth/README.md

 <img align="right" alt="Coding as a Hobby" width="200" src="https://miro.medium.com/max/1400/0*C-cPP9D2MIyeexAT.gif">

-- 🌱 **I'm now pursuing a Bachelor of Science in Microprocessor Technology and Instrumentation at the University of Nairobi in Kenya while also attending the ALX SE Program to become a great software engineer.**
+- 🌱 **I'm now pursuing a Bachelor of Science in Microprocessor Technology and Instrumentation at the University of Nairobi in Kenya**

 - **👯 I'm eager to work on diverse projects with other developers and to increase my programming expertise.**

-- 📫 How to reach me **josephokothonyach@gmail.com**
+- 📫 How to reach me **2020josephokoth@gmail.com**

 <br>
 <br>